fulldotdev/starter/README.md

 ### Working with a local version of the blocks package

-1. clone the ui repo and run `pnpm link --global`
+1. clone the ui repo and run `pnpm run link` in the root of the ui repo.
-2. run `pnpm link fulldev-ui` in the root of this project repo.
+2. run `pnpm run connect` in the root of this project repo.

+### Working with the content-layer

+For docs on what you can do and how to work with with the content layer, see the [fulldev-ui docs](https://ui.full.dev/overview/content-layer).
+Important things as the folder and file structure are all explained there.

 ### Editing the content

 You will be greeted with a starter page, to edit the content of this page, see `src/content/pages/index.md`.
-We use content collections for all of our websites for seemless integration with [CMS](https://cloudcannon.com/) for our customers to easily edit the contents of the website without needing to be technical.

-#### i18n (Internationalization)

-With this starter, internationalization is already set up.
-To add a new language, create a new folder in `src/content/` with the language code (e.g. `en`, `es`, `fr`, etc.).
-Then, copy the `pages` folder from the default language to the new language folder.
-You can then edit the content of the pages in the new language.

-to translate the blocks in `settings/base.yml` you can simply create another file with the language code (e.g. `en.yml`, `es.yml`, `fr.yml`, etc.) and copy/translate the content from `base.yml`.

-### Blocks (sections)
+### (Custom) Blocks

 To build sections we use blocks.
 Blocks are reusable components that can be used in any page.
 These blocks are now primarily sourced from the FullUI Library, providing a set of pre-built, customizable components.
 You can use these blocks directly in your pages.